-According to special relativity, two properly functioning clocks next to each other will stay synchronized.
-Even if they were to be far away from each other, they'd stay synchronized if they didn't move relative to each other.
-But if one clock moves away from the other, the moving clock will tick slower than the stationary clock, as measured in the inertial reference frame of the stationary clock.
+According to special relativity, two properly functioning, stationary clocks next to each other.
+Even if they were to be far away from each other, they would stay synchronized.
+But if one clock does move and the other does not, then the moving clock will tick slower than the stationary clock, as measured in the inertial reference frame of the stationary clock.
 This slowing due to motion is called "time dilation."
 If you move at 99% of the speed of light, then your time slows by a factor of 7 relative to stationary clocks.
-Your mass increases by this amount.
+Your mass also increases by this amount.
 In addition, you are 7 times thinner along your direction of motion than when you were stationary.
 If you move at 99.9%, then your aging process slows by a factor of 22.

-Time dilation is about two synchronized clocks getting out of synchrony due either to their relative motion or due to their being in different gravitational fields.
+Time dilation is about two synchronized clocks getting out of synchrony due either to their relative motion or due to their being in regions of different gravitational field strengths.
 Time dilation due to difference in constant speeds is described by Einstein's special theory of relativity.
-Time dilation due to difference in acceleration or difference in travel through gravitational fields is described by Einstein's general theory of relativity.
+Time dilation due to difference in acceleration or difference in travel through a varying gravitational field is described by Einstein's general theory of relativity.
 Suppose your twin's spaceship travels to and from a star one light year away.
 It takes light from your Earth-based flashlight two years to go there and back.
 But if the spaceship is fast, your twin brother can make the trip in less than two years, according to his own clock.
-Does he travel the distance in less time than it takes light to travel that distance?
+Could your brother travel the distance in less time than it takes light to travel that distance?
 No, according to your clock on Earth he takes more than two years, and so is slower than light.

-We sometimes speak of time dilation by saying time itself is "slower," but time isn't going slower in any absolute sense, only relative to some other frame of reference.
+We sometimes speak of time dilation by saying time itself is "slower."
+Time is not going slower in any absolute sense, only relative to some other frame of reference.
 Does time have a rate?
 It depends.
 It is odd to say time flows at a rate of a second every second.
-So, we say time has no rate in that frame, but time in a reference frame can have a rate as measured in a different frame, such as in a frame moving relative to the first frame.
+So, we say time has no rate at all in a single reference frame.
+But time in a reference frame can have a rate as measured in a different frame, such as in a frame moving relative to the first frame.
 When there is a non-zero rate, we say there exists time dilation.
 Time dilation is not an illusion of perception.

-Newton's physics describes duration as an absolute property, implying it is not relative to the reference frame.
+Newton's physics describes duration as an absolute property, implying it is not relative to the chosen reference frame.
 However, in Newton's physics the speed of light is relative to the frame.
 Einstein's special theory of relativity reverses both of these aspects of time.
-For inertial frames, it implies the speed of light is not relative to the frame, but duration is relative to the frame.
-In general relativity, however, the speed of light can vary within one reference frame if matter and energy are present.
+For inertial frames, it implies the speed of light is not relative to the frame, but a duration is relative to the frame.

 Both types of time dilation play a significant role in time-sensitive satellite navigation systems such as the Global Positioning System.
 The atomic clocks on the satellites must be programmed to compensate for the relativistic dilation effects of both gravity and motion.